 Sect.
-7. Vacancies in the House of Representatives shall be supplied by writs of electionfrom the executive authority of the State, in the representation from which they shall happen.[inserted in pencil: The Same being notified by the Speaker of the House]V. [2]
+7. Vacancies in the House of Representatives shall be supplied by writs of election from the executive authority of the State, in the representation from which they shall happen. [inserted in pencil: The Same being notified by the Speaker of the House] V. [2]

 Sect.1.
 The Senate of the United States shall be chosen by the Legislatures of the several States.
-Each Legislature shall chuse two members. [inserted in ink: Vacancies happening by refusals, resignations or otherwise may be supplied by the Legislature of the State in the

-US Constitution, Printing of First Draft, Committee of Detail, August 6, 1787 Representation of which such Vacancies, shall happen or by the Executives thereof untill the next meeting of the Legislature by Death.]
+Each Legislature shall chuse two members. [inserted in ink: Vacancies happening by refusals, resignations or otherwise may be supplied by the Legislature of the State in the Representation of which such Vacancies, shall happen or by the Executives thereof untill the next meeting of the Legislature by Death.]
 Vacancies may be supplied by the Executives until the next meeting of the Legislature.
 Each member shall have one vote.